Shidu (bereavement)

-Shidu (失独) is a phenomenon denoting the loss of a parent's only child.
+Shidu (失独) is a Chinese phenomenon denoting the loss of a parent's only child.
 The parents who have lost their only child are known as shidu fumu (失独父母), or simply as shidu parents or shiduers.

 Impact

 Trends

 As a result of the one-child policy, the number of shidu parents is expected to increase in China over the coming years.
 According to official figures, there have been at least one million families who lost their only child since the implementation of the one-child policy to the end of 2010 and it is expected to rise with 76,000 per year.

 Issues

 In a society where parents rely on their children for looking after them in old age, this phenomenon may have devastating effects to many shidu parents.
 Many shidu parents suffer from psychological problems and financial difficulties after losing their only child.
 In 2013, the China National Committee on Ageing reported that between 70 and 80 percent of shidu parents have suffered psychological trauma, in which half of these people are also experiencing depression.

 Comparing bereaved parents and nonbereaved parents, it is observed that bereaved parents are significantly more vulnerable in physical well-being (in terms of chronic diseases and health status self-assessment) and psychological well-being (in terms of depression and satisfaction with life).
 Furthermore, bereaved parents tend to have less social support (in terms of practical support, emotional support, and social interaction).
 This is consistent with the reported social isolation of these parents, driven by both withdrawal and exclusion from society.
 Looking at the characteristics of bereaved parents, it has been observed that parents of a younger age, lower education level, and lower income level, and with chronic diseases are significantly more vulnerable in terms of well-being.

 Investigating shidu in mainland China, where families are characterized by fewer members as a result of population control, there are indications that the death of a loved one has become more devastating and traumatic for other family members as well.

 Investigating shidu parents in the Yangpu district of Shanghai, research has shown that shidu parents have an increased vulnerability for post-traumatic stress disorder (PTSD), depressive symptoms, and mental illness symptoms.
 Compared to males, females were especially susceptible to develop PTSD.
 In shidu parents, a significantly higher overall morbidity of coronary heart disease, tumors, mental diseases, and other unclassified diseases was also observed.
 Shidu parents also had more visits to the hospital.